joelparkerhenderson/demo-rust-axum/README.md

 Suppose we want our app to have features related to books.

-We create a new file `book.rs` and add the lines below.
+Create a new file `book.rs`.

-Use `Deserialize`:
+Add code to use deserialization:

 ```rust
 // Use Deserialize to convert e.g. from request JSON into Book struct.
 use serde::Deserialize;
 ```

-Create a book struct that derives the traits we want:
+Add code to create a book struct that derives the traits we want:

 ```rust
 // Demo book structure with some example fields for id, title, author.